victoriaraya/email_deleter/README.md

 ## Description

 This is a node script I wrote utilizing node-imap to delete emails from specific senders through IMAP.
 This was inspired by the many spam emails I receive a day from questionable senders, emails that I did not want to open and click any links from.
-Setting up a cronjob to run this script once a day has freed me from the annoying task of manually deleting 20+ emails everyday.
+Setting up a cronjob to run this script twice a day has freed me from the annoying task of manually deleting 20+ emails everyday.

 In building this project I learnt alot about IMAP, properly managing async tasks, and setting up a cron job considering env variables and permissions successfully.